sourcehut-mirrors/chawan/doc/hacking.md

 instead.
 Note that these kill RVO, so if you're returning large objects, either make them `ref`, or use manual RVO (return bool, set var param).

-#### "result" variable

-The implicit "result" variable is great until you need to change the procedure signature or manually inline a proc.
-Avoid it when possible, except in short accumulator-style procedures.

 #### Implicit initialization

 Avoid.
 The correct way to create an object: